 Those whose applications are approved may collect their formal letters of approval from the Institute's Office (SBE).

-Dates of INAREK/SBB Ethics Sub-Committee Meetings - Spring 2018
+Dates of INAREK/SBB Ethics Sub-Committee Meetings - Fall 2018